dciabrin/ngdevkit/README-mingw.md

 # Deprecated: Using ngdevkit on the Windows platform

-_This file documents the old way of building and using ngdevkit for Windows 10, via WSL.
-Windows 10 support is not achieved via MSYS2.
+This file documents the old way of building and using ngdevkit for Windows 10, via WSL.
+Windows 10 support is now achieved via MSYS2.
 Have a look at [the main README](README.md) for more details, or [the dedicated MSYS2 README](README-msys2.md) to see how to build ngdevkit from source on Windows 10._